 Second, oven uses dry heat to bake brownies, whereas, Instant Pot uses ‘steam’.
 That adds more moisture to the texture of the batter.
 When I bake in my Instant Pot, I find that my cakes and breads turn out too moist if I stick to the standard baking time.
 Adding another 5 minutes of pressure cooking time corrects the texture for my taste.

-So, overall, this is how I reached the 40 minute cook time for these brownies: 30 mins suggested bake time + 5 mins for pan size adjustment + 5 mins for moisture adjustment.
+So, overall, this is how I reached the 40 minute cook time for these brownies: Suggested bake time (30 mins) + 5 mins for pan size adjustment + 5 mins for moisture adjustment.
 As you can tell, one size doesn’t fill all here 🙂 There is a little bit of customization required for different types of cakes.

-Putting This Recipe Together is a 4-Step Process:
+Putting This Chocolate Brownie Recipe Together is a 4-Step Process:

 1: Melt Butter